ItsY8S/NewYorkTimes/README.md

 Little did I know, the API didn't come with a body section.
 I panicked and tried four more APIs until I found something that suited my project.
 My next step after testing the API was to start designing.
 I used Adobe XD and started throwing some shapes up on the screen.
-I just knew I wanted something simplisic.
+I just knew I wanted something simplistic.
 Like every other design, I hated the first few attempts.
 Eventually, I decided to go with a border-heavy look.
 I moved around the navigation and the contents until I went with a pretty basic bar.
 After finishing up, I jumped into a file and started laying